Vineyard, Utah: Active transportation

 Vineyard has an extensive trail system.
 The city was awarded a Bronze level Bicycle Friendly Community award in 2020 by the League of American Bicyclists for its efforts to promote walking and biking in the city.

 Vineyard also has a FrontRunner station which completed construction in August 2022.
-UTA also operates multiple bus routes that travel through Vineyard as well.
+Utah Transit Authority also operates multiple bus routes that travel through Vineyard as well.